hydraulic-software/conveyor/guidebook/docs/faq/index.md

 generated download page makes this easy, because it contains a "Packaged with Conveyor" badge.
 If you don't use that HTML then you'll need to provide your own link in e.g. your download page, website, README file etc.

+## How do I purchase it?

+Just download and use it.
+When you set your `app.site.base-url` config key to point to a non-localhost update server, you'll be asked to set a billing email address in your config.
+After doing that and running a `make` command a license key will be generated and written into your config file under `conveyor.license-key`.
+You will then be prompted to follow a Stripe purchase flow.
+Once you complete the purchase the license key will be activated, and you'll also be issued with two more via email that can be used for other apps or beta/canary channels, as you see fit.

+!!! important
+    If you need a non-credit card based purchase flow e.g. an invoice paired with a purchase order, please [email us and ask for one](mailto:contact@hydraulic.dev).

 ## Am I locked in?

 No. Conveyor generates [standard package formats](../outputs.md) and on macOS it uses an open source update framework called